 And although many people assume everyone with a medical degree is pulling in the big bucks, the reality is that during residency you likely won’t be making very much money—especially relative to the amount you owe.

-It can be extremely taxing to manage a big debt burden while working long hours at a stressful job, so it’s important you make a plan to tackle your debt, so the stress doesn’t cause burnout before your career even begins.
+It can be extremely taxing to manage a big debt burden while working long hours at a stressful job, so it’s important you make a plan for student loan repayment, so the stress doesn’t cause burnout before your career even begins.

 If you’re not sure what to do to take control of your debt, this guide will show you how to get started.
 You’ll also get some tips other doctors have used to help repay their debt more quickly.